openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 `attachments_supported`: Required when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present, this array shall have at least one member.
 If omitted, the OP does not support attachments.

 `digest_algorithms_supported`: Required when OP supports external attachments.
 JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
-If the OP supports external attachments, at least the algorithm `sha-256` shall be supported by the OP as well.
-The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@RFC6920]).
+If the OP supports external attachments, the OP will support only a hash algorithm that is widely used in other IETF protocols and has a 'current' status.
+The list of possible digest/hash algorithm names and status is maintained by IANA in [@!hash_name_registry] (established by [@RFC6920]).

 This is an example openid-configuration snippet: